digirati-co-uk/madoc-documentation-v1/src/docs/05-reference/modules/03-comments.md

 ---
 name: Comments
 order: 3
-warning: This module is not configured to appear on IIIF pages by default.
+warning: This module is not maintained.
 ---

 # Comments